Payoff Letter Basics

 Payoff Letters as Proof

 Another type of payoff letter is a letter you get after you have successfully paid off a loan.
-This letter informs you that the debt has been satisfied, and it might be helpful if you need to prove that the loan no longer exists.
-For example, if you’re selling a car that you recently owed money on, your buyer might be reluctant to move forward if you don’t have a clear title.
+This letter informs you the debt has been satisfied, and it might help if you need to prove the loan no longer exists.
+For example, if you’re selling a car you recently owed money on, your buyer might be reluctant to move forward if you don’t have a clear title.
 It can take lenders a while to remove liens and send titles (unfortunately), but this type of letter might help you keep things moving.

 A payoff letter can also come in handy if you’ve got errors in your credit report.
-If a credit bureau is incorrectly reporting a loan that you’ve paid off, they’ll need documentation to remove that error.
-A letter from the lender (among other things) should help you get errors removed.
+If a credit bureau is incorrectly reporting a loan as open that you’ve paid off, they’ll need documentation to remove that error.
+A letter from the lender should help you get errors removed.